|

 are magnified by higher altitudes.

-slopes in recent winters, including avalanches set off by tipsy
+the slopes in recent winters, including avalanches set off by tipsy tourists going off-piste.

-problems abroad linked to a mix of altitude, adrenaline and
+experienced problems abroad linked to a mix of altitude, adrenaline and alcohol.

 winter sports